-The job plans at Northwick Park are annualised such that commitments are delivered over 42.4 weeks of the year (i.e. 318 DPA and 106 SPA per year).
+The acute medicine job plans at Northwick Park are annualised i.e. 318 DCC and 106 SPA per year are delivered over 42.4 weeks of the year or the equivalent pro rata.

 Because of the ongoing recruitment of consultants and reconfiguration of acute services across the Trust, it is not possible to provide a didactic weekly timetable for these posts HOWEVER the following principles will be applied rigorously by the Trust: